In this epic North Coast 500 post, we’ll tell you all about the things to do and see on this 500+ mile scenic loop around the coast of the Highlands.

 The road across the mountains of the Applecross peninsula is open all year round, however, occasionally it gets closed during extreme weather conditions.
-We drove up in the rain and it was slightly uncomfortable so do take care and stay focused.
+We drove up in the rain and it was slightly uncomfortable so do take care and stay alert.

-Rest at Applecross Village
+Rest at the Applecross Village

 Applecross is very small and finding accommodation here at the last minute can be very challenging.
 Be sure to book early and enjoy your stay stress-free.